datmt/CKA-Examples/README.md

 ```

+# 2. Deployment, Daemonset, Statefulset

-## Task 3: Create a deployment that run ONE nginx pod in all nodes of the cluser
+## Task 2.1: Create a deployment that run ONE nginx pod in all nodes of the cluser

 ###  Requirements
 Create a deployment that run one nginx pod in every node of the cluster, including the master node